nobrefelipe/flutter-micro-frontends-architecture/README.md

 ```
 ## Using a Micro App as a Widget
-Sometimes you might need to export your micro app as a widget, meaning that you might not have a initial route for that or it's simply not a view.
+Sometimes you might need to export your micro app as a widget, meaning that you might not have an initial route for that or it's simply not a view.

 For instance, you can have a `search_micro_app.dart` that exports a search text field that will navigate to a seach results page upon tapping on it.

 In this case you can use the `microAppWidget()` method of your micro app.
-This method will export a widget that can be used from other micro apps.
+This method will export a widget that can be used by other micro apps.
 Eg.:
 ```dart
     // in SearchMicroAppResolver